It is precise

 The design of the Department of Neurological Surgery’s Gamma Knife units meet rigorous standards for safety and efficacy.
 Because the radiation falloff is very steep outside the target area, the surrounding brain tissue is spared harmful after effects.
 Gamma Knife radiosurgery also is safer than many existing procedures because patients need not undergo risky, open-skull procedures, and adult patients do not require general anesthesia.
 Thus, the Gamma Knife is especially useful when conventional surgical techniques would pose high risk.
 The Gamma Knife typically delivers its effect during a single procedure lasting 10 to 70 minutes.
 Television monitoring is used throughout the procedure and two-way voice contact between the physician and the patient is available.
 Successful Gamma Knife radiosurgery relies on the multidisciplinary skills of an experienced team of radiation oncologists and medical physicists.

 More than one million patients have had radiosurgery worldwide.
-More than 12,000 patients underwent Gamma Knife radiosurgery at UPMC between 1987 and 2013.
+Since 1987, more than 17,000 patients have undergone Gamma Knife Radiosurgery at UPMC.
 Gamma Knife radiosurgery has few immediate side effects.
 Patients usually leave the hospital the same day of the procedure.

 It is effective